-It’s so easy to get mad at kids, especially for unfair reasons.
-See if you can relate to these reasons we get mad at our children, and how to stop.
+It’s hard on everyone when we lose our tempers, especially when we realize we may have gotten angry for the wrong reasons.
+See if you can relate to these unfair reasons we get mad at kids, and how to stop.

 Unfair reasons we get mad at kids